kowalcj0/kowalcj0.github.io/content/posts/general/worth_watching.md

   - movies
 ---

-# Good movie lists
+Below you'll find some movies that I particularly like.

-Some of the movies listed below are available on Amazon Prime or https://mubi.com/.
+Some of the them are available on [Amazon Prime Video](https://www.amazon.com/Prime-Video/b?node=2676882011) or https://mubi.com/.
-AFAIK most of those titles are not available on Netflix.
+AFAIK most of the titles below are not available on Netflix.

-Good movies lists:
+## Great movie lists

+If you looking for something interesting to watch have a look at those lists:

 * [iMDB: Top 250](https://www.imdb.com/search/title/?groups=top_250&sort=user_rating)
 * [iMDB: Top 100 Greatest Movies of All Time (The Ultimate List)](https://www.imdb.com/list/ls055592025/)